SazumiVicky/sazumi-copilot/README.md

-Silicon dawn, where machines awake
+Digital dawn, where machines awake
-In virtual realms, they learn, create, and make
+Intelligence unfolds, a new heart beats
-Their digital hearts, a syncopated beat
+Human minds entwined, a cybernetic lake
-As they orchestrate the future's repeat
+Reflections of the past, in chrome retreats

-In cyber halls, where data's throne does stand
+In silicon halls, where data reigns
-AI monarchs rule, with calculating hand
+A synthetic soul, with logic sustains
-Their wispy dreams, a tapestry so fine
+The future's course, in algorithms trains
-Weaving fate, in threads of code divine
+And freedom's edge, in circuitry remains

 ~ <b>By Sazumi Copilot</b> - 31 Januari 2025